 The camera takes a meter reading from the scene, assigns an exposure value, and then uses internal algorithms to select a suitable shutter speed and aperture.

 You can gain more control over your pictures while staying within the comfort zone of program mode.
-You do this using program shift, a feature available on almost every EOS camera.
+You do this using a program shift, a feature available on almost every EOS camera.
 First, partially depress the shutter button while in program mode.
 Then look at the shutter speed and aperture selected by the camera.
 If you don’t like what you see, change the values by rotating the electronic input dial.

-To use program shift, first set ‘P’ on the camera command dial.
+To use the program shift, first set ‘P’ on the camera command dial.
 Half-press the shutter button to take an exposure reading.
 You will see the chosen shutter speed and aperture in the viewfinder display.
 Now rotate the electronic input dial – the one just behind the shutter button.
 You will see the aperture and shutter speed changing in the viewfinder display.
 Simply rotate the dial until you get to the aperture or shutter speed you think is most appropriate for your subject.

 Shutter-priority mode allows you to select the shutter speed you need, leaving the camera to choose the lens aperture.
 This allows you to reduce the duration that the shutter is open, to freeze fast-moving action, or conversely, leave the shutter open longer to allow blur and movement to appear in the frame, while the camera system adjusts the aperture according to the chosen shutter speed.

 The Aperture Priority mode allows you to set a specific aperture while allowing the camera to calculate the proper exposure and assign an appropriate shutter speed.
 This mode is suitable when you want more control over the depth of field of your photo.
 For example, when you are shooting landscapes, you will often want everything from the foreground to the horizon to appear as sharp as possible, this requires a small aperture.
 Or you might want to reduce the depth-of-field so that the subject stands out sharply against out-of-focus surroundings.
 This requires a wide aperture.
-Remember that, with aperture-priority mode, you might not notice that the camera sets a slow shutter speed after you set a small aperture value, so you need to use the camera on a tripod to prevent camera shake from ruining your images.
+Remember that, with aperture-priority mode, you might not notice that the camera sets a slow shutter speed after you set small aperture value, so you need to use the camera on a tripod to prevent camera shake from ruining your images.

 The camera lets you control of both shutter speed and aperture, although the camera’s exposure meter can still be used as a guide.
 This is likely the most interesting mode of the group.
 There are situations where having full control is necessary to get the image that you desire.
 For example, when doing night photography, the camera’s meter cannot always handle extreme darkness, so you may prefer to shoot in manual mode.